JtNewell/InvisibleCarDealer/README.md

 # InvisibleCarDealer

-Here's my attempt creating a website using flexbox.
+Here's my attempt at creating a website using flexbox.

 Attribution: